EEIC Halsewell New

 At work on the Halsewell

-MAST, in partnership with Bournemouth University, conﬁ rmed the position of the site using magnetometer diver searches and recorded the extent of the wreck to ascertain its complete distribution.
-This has never been done.
-This will be followed by archival research and combined into a report and a student Masters dissertation.
-The majority of the diving and research is being conducted by BU students.
+MAST, in partnership with Bournemouth University, conﬁrmed the position of the site using magnetometer diver searches and recorded the extent of the wreck to ascertain its complete distribution.
+This had never been done.
+A Bournemouth University student has recently completed her Masters Dissertation on the site and its history.
+An abridged version of the dissertation can be downloaded below.
+The majority of the diving and research has being conducted by BU students.

 Short seascape view